What’s in store for the ecommerce experience in 2020?

 Countries with strong online adoption, like China, have already been enthusiastic participants in livestreaming.
 Over 100 million Chinese viewers watch a live video event every month and livestreaming is estimated to have raked in USD $4.4 billion in 2018.
 A sizeable portion of those billions come in during the holiday shopping season.
 Livestreaming also generated about USD $2.9 billion in revenue on Singles’ Day in 2019.

-Livestreaming has also found an audience around the world.
+With Singles' Day becoming increasingly international, livestreaming is also finding an audience around the world.
 Over 100,000 brands and sellers are using livestreaming to promote their products, including retailers like M.A.C., Levi’s, Ralph Lauren, and Burberry.
 To advertise her KKW Beauty perfume, Kim Kardashian West partnered with famous Chinese livestreamer Viya.
 Their joint session drew over 12 million viewers and all 15,000 bottles of the perfume available sold out in minutes.

 Replicate the in-person experience online